 Make the Sabignon

 More French terms.
-A sabignon is a sauce of egg yolks and a hint of water beater over heat.
+A sabignon is a sauce of egg yolks and a hint of water beater overheating.
 By constantly beating the yolks, the eggs will be incorporated with air and not curdle.
-Add your egg yolks and water to a medium sauce pan and beat continuously on low heat.
+Add your egg yolks and water to a medium saucepan and beat continuously on low heat.
 The mixture will be finished when it can hold soft peaks.